 «Mint focused on making the user do almost no work at all, by automatically editing and categorizing their data, reducing the number of fields in their signup form, and giving them immediate gratification as soon as they possibly could,» said Marc Hedlund, the founder of the now-defunct Wesabe, which used to be one of Mint’s competitors. «We completely sucked at all of that.»

 If your finance app development spares users from the obligation of entering finance data manually, it has a huge chance to succeed.
-The Mint finance app does all the work for the user, from letting them see a full picture of their finances in one place to advising different ways to save money.
+The Mint finance app does all the work for the user, from letting them see a full picture of their finances in one place and gives advice on how to save money.

 All your finances in one place